Harvest Moon (Neil Young song)

-"Harvest Moon" is a song written by Neil Young, and was released as the first single from his 1992 album Harvest Moon.
-It reached No. 36 on the UK Singles Chart.
+"Harvest Moon" is a song written by Canadian and American singer and songwriter Neil Young, released in November 1992 by Reprise Records as the first single from his 19th album bearing the same name, Harvest Moon (1992).
+The song was both written and produced by Young, reaching No. 36 on the UK Singles Chart, and Rolling Stone ranked it his 30th best.

 Background and composition

-The song uses a moon motif, which Young has mentioned as being very important to him and having quasi-religious undertones.
-It is a tribute to his wife Pegi Young, and the two are dancing in a bar in the music video.
 Linda Ronstadt provides the backing vocals.
-The song is composed in the key of D Major, with Young's vocal range spanning from D3 to F#4.
+The song is composed in the key of D Major, with Young's guitar in Drop D tuning and his vocal range spanning from D3 to F#4.